mulesoft-labs/raml-language-server/README.md

 onFindReferences(listener: (uri: string, position: number) => ILocation[])
 ```

-In the current implementation prototype server interface is located in `src/server/core/connections.ts` file `IServerConnection` interface, implementation is located in `src/server/core` folder.
+In the current implementation prototype, the server interface is located in `src/server/core/connections.ts`.
+The file `IServerConnection` interface, implementation is located in `src/server/core` folder.

 ## Contribution